appsody/tekton-example/README.md

     kubectl apply -f appsody-build-task.yaml
     kubectl apply -f appsody-build-pipeline.yaml
     ```
-    If you are targeting **Openshift**, you need to edit the `appsody-build-task`, and set the path to the Docker config file for the Kaniko container.
-Issue the following command:
-    ```
-    kubectl edit task appsody-build-task
-    ```
-    and then add this environment variable to the `build-push-step` step:
-    ```
-        env:
-        - name: DOCKER_CONFIG
-          value: /builder/home/.docker
-    ```
-    The complete definition of the `build-push-step` should be as follows:
-    ```
-    - name: build-push-step
-      image: gcr.io/kaniko-project/executor
-      command:
-        - /kaniko/executor
-      args:
-        - --dockerfile=${inputs.params.pathToDockerFile}
-        - --destination=${outputs.resources.docker-image.url}
-        - --context=${inputs.params.pathToContext}
-      env:
-      - name: DOCKER_CONFIG
-        value: /builder/home/.docker
-    ```
-    Note - this addition for Openshift is required for reasons explained in [this issue](https://github.com/appsody/tekton-example/issues/6).

 1) The pipeline requires the definition of two resources in order to operate:
     * The definition of the Docker image that is built and deployed by the pipeline itself